BSc, MSc, PhD

 Reducing damage caused by large herbivores and use as management tool to achieve biodiversity objectives

 Broome, A., R.J.
 Fuller, P.E.
 Bellamy, M.P.
-Eichhorn, R. M. A. Gill & G. M. Siriwardena.
-(2016) Broadleaved woodland vegetation structure and birds: effects of woodland management.
-Forestry Commission Research Note, (in press)
+Eichhorn, R. M. A. Gill, R. Harmer, G. Kerr & G. M. Siriwardena.
+(2017) Implications of lowland broadleaved woodland management for the conservaton of target bird species.
+Forestry Commission Research Note.
+Forestry Commission, Edinburgh.

 Nichols, C.P., Gill, R.M.A., Drewe, J.A.
 Goode, N. Gregory, N. (2016) A novel causal mechanism for grey squirrels bark stripping: The Calcium hypothesis.
 Forest Ecology and Management.
 367 12-20.

 N. Barsoum, R. Gill, L. Henderson, A. Peace, C. Quine, V. Saraev and G. Valatin.
-(2015).
-Biodiversity and rotation length: economic models and ecological evidence Forestry Commission research Note 22.
+(2016).
+Biodiversity and rotation length: economic models and ecological evidence.
+Forestry Commission Research Note, Forestry Commission, Edinburgh.

 Van der Wal, R., Miller, D., Irvine, J., Fiorini, S., Amar, A., Yearley, S., Gill, R., Dandy, N. (2014).
 The influence of information provision on peoples’ landscape preferences: a case study of deer-browsed woodlands.
 Landscape and Urban Planning, 124, 129-139